motown-io/motown/README.md

 This system is build based on the CQRS and DDD architecture and consists of a number of modules that have intended use.

 ## domain module

+### app

 ### core-api

-This modules consists of the basic blocks that are to be used in other packages.
+The basic blocks that are to be used in other packages.
 It's the minimal set of dependencies and consists of DDD and CQRS based elements like the Commands, Events, Value Objects

 ### command-handling

-This module is that actual domain logic around the defined Aggregates
+The actual domain logic around the defined Aggregates.

+### utils

+Classes that add functionality to Axon, but are not part of the Axon framework (yet).

+## identifaction-authorization

 ### app

+The service which intermediates between all configured authentication providers.
+Also contains the listener and gateway for interaction with the core.

+### cir-plugin

+Provides an implementation of a authentication provider coupled to [CIR](https://eviolin.ev-services.net/cir/service.asmx).

+### plugin-api

+Definition of the interface of a authentication provider.

 ## ocpp module

+### soap-utils

+Utility classes used by OCPP SOAP V1.2 and V1.5 modules.

+### v12-soap

+Provides a web service endpoint based on OCPP 1.2.

-### soap
+### v15-soap

+Provides a web service endpoint based on OCPP 1.5.

 ### view-model

+The common parts of the different OCPP specifications are handled here.
+The SOAP modules communicate with the core via this module.
+This module also handles the events sent out by the core.

-## websocket-json
+### websocket-json

+Provides a websocket JSON endpoint.

 ## operator api module

 ### json

+Provides a JSON endpoint to the system.

 ### view-model